-Each entering freshman and transfer student is assigned to a member of the School of Engineering faculty who acts as the student/s adviser.
-Students who express a preference for one of the engineering departments as a major field are given an adviser from this department.
+Each entering freshman and transfer student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to a member of the School of Engineering faculty who acts as the student is assigned to the student is as the student i express a preference for one of the engineering departments as a major field are given an adviser from this department.
 Those who have not yet reached a decision as to a major are assigned an adviser by the Office of the Dean of Engineering.
 Each student is scheduled for regular conferences with the adviser.
 In addition, students are encouraged to confer with their advisers or other faculty members as the need arises at times other than the regularly scheduled conferences.
 A curriculum check-off sheet is kept by the department in which the student is majoring to assure that students are completing the appropriate required courses in the proper prerequisite order to meet graduation requirements that have been previously specified to meet ABET, the Institutions of Higher Learning (IHL), university, and other criteria.